ppuckdee/triton-refill/README.md

 - Finds stations near your location or a place you choose.
 - Shows station details and directions.
 - Displays nearby Street View images.
-- Accepts station reports with optional photos.
+- Accepts station reports through forms with optional photos.

 Reports appear in a private dashboard for the project owner.